 Create similar signatures for different departments

-Let us say the signature of your employees working in Customer Support Team should only have a general phone number that is common for the entire department.
-On the other hand, people who work in the Sales team (dedicated to handle the cases of the most important customers) might want to include their direct number.
+Let us say the signature of your employees working in Customer Support Team should only contain a general phone number that is common for the entire department.
+On the other hand, people who work in the Sales Team (dedicated to handle the cases of the most important customers) might want to include their direct number.
 Still, the signature layout must remain similar to keep a professional look of the correspondence.

 To achieve such a behavior you can create a rule for the first department and set the right conditions.
 After that, you can clone the rule and make necessary changes, so that it fits the other department: